Mont des Arts

 StoryHunt mockup iphone large

-Unlock the story behind Mont des Arts and the rest of Brussels:
+Unlock the story behind Mont des Arts in Brussels

 What is the story behind Mont des Arts?